General Terms & Conditions

 1) Your registration details may be shared with staff from the school you list in your registration details.

 2) If you indicate you would like to receive an SMS reminder, this will be sent to the mobile number you entered and you are responsible for any costs incurred by you through your mobile provider.
 Your mobile number will never be shared outside the University of New South Wales.

-3) You acknowledge that for any reason, scheduled activities, events, information evenings, master classes or workshops may be canceled at any time.
-UNSW will make all reasonable efforts to inform you of a cancelation as soon as possible.
+3) You acknowledge that for any reason, scheduled activities, events, information evenings, master classes or workshops may be cancelled at any time.
+UNSW will make all reasonable efforts to inform you of a cancellation as soon as possible.

 4) If the activity, event, master class, workshop or performance you are registering to attend occurs during the school day, it is your responsibility to contact your school and obtain permission to attend the activity.

 Sign Up Free

 Whether you are moving interstate or want the benefits of studying an undergraduate degree at a world-class university, there are a number of ways to transfer to UNSW depending on your situation.